National Affordable Housing Corporation

 When this property was rezoned for residential development in 2018, Big Block applied architectural controls to the project so that the exterior features, materials and colours will complement neighbouring houses.
 Throughout the construction process, we will have regular communication with residents and will be making every effort to significantly minimize disruptions.
 By utilizing advancements in modular construction, the bulk of the project was built off-site in a factory environment.
-Construction materials and supplies deliveries will be reduced by up to 70% and overall build time will be reduced by up to 50%.
+Construction materials and supplies deliveries were reduced by up to 70% and overall build time was reduced by up to 50%.

 Another environmentally-friendly benefit of modular builds is the reduced waste generated by its construction.
 With less material in transit and transition like on a building site, there is less likelihood of accidents, spills, and environmental damage to the material.
 The factory setting also makes it easier to reuse and recycle waste materials.
 Overall, it is estimated that waste is reduced from 10% to 15% in a conventional project to 5% with a modular-built project.

 Additionally, consolidating work at a factory, in combination with the more efficient construction operations, results in modular-built projects producing up to 50% less CO2 emissions than conventional projects.

-Construction on this project started in May 2020, and the project is expected to be completed and ready for move-in by fall 2020.
+Construction on this project started in May 2020, and the project was completed and ready for move-in by October 2020.